s8sato/iroha/crates/iroha_cli/CommandLineHelp.md

 ###### **Subcommands:**

-* `list` — List peers in world state that are expected to connect with each other
+* `list` — List registered peers expected to connect with each other
 * `register` — Register peer
 * `unregister` — Unregister peer